Allocation for Omnidirectional Aerial Robots: Incorporating Power Dynamics: Biography Section

 \begin{IEEEbiography}[{ }]{Helen Oleynikova} is also a Senior Researcher in the Autonomous Systems Lab (ASL) at ETH Zurich focusing on volumetric mapping and planning for both manipulation and flying robots. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Roland Siegwart} is professor for autonomous mobile robots at ETH Zurich, founding co-director of the technology transfer center Wyss Zurich and board member of multiple high tech companies.
-He studied mechanical engineering at ETH Zurich, spent ten years as professor at EPFL Lausanne (1996 – 2006), held visiting positions at Stanford University and NASA Ames and was Vice President of ETH Zurich (2010-2014).
-He is IEEE Fellow and recipient of the IEEE RAS Pioneer Award and IEEE RAS Inaba Technical Award.
-He is among the most cited scientist in robots world-wide, co-founder of more than half a dozen spin-off companies and a strong promoter of innovation and entrepreneurship in Switzerland.
-His interests are in the design, control and navigation of flying, wheeled and walking robots operating in complex and highly dynamical environments.
+He was professor at EPFL Lausanne (1996 – 2006), held visiting positions at Stanford University and NASA Ames and was Vice President of ETH Zurich (2010-2014).
+His interests are in the design, control and navigation of flying, wheeled and walking robots.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Michael Pantic} is a Senior Researcher at the Autonomous Systems Lab (ASL) at ETH Zurich, where he is leading the research on aerial robots.
 In his own research, he focuses on system architecture, perception and navigation for aerial robots.